 A Very Exciting Time to be in Bioinformatics & Computational Biology

 Opportunities for projects, research, internships, and careers in BCB abound.
-We have a vibrant collaboration with researchers at the nearby University of Massachusetts Medical School.
-Many biotechnology companies participate in this program—which includes active recruiting of our graduates, whom we expect to be in great demand for many years to come.
+We have a vibrant collaboration with researchers at the University of Massachusetts Medical School, just two miles from WPI, who support and guide both undergraduate and graduate projects and internships.
+Many biotechnology companies are eager to participate in this program, with an eye not only on having WPI students and faculty participate in their current research and development, but also in recruiting our graduates.
+We expect the demands for hiring to far outstrip the supply of skilled graduates for many years to come.

 Director, Bioinformatics & Computational Biology